ParulK-bhardwaj/Bank-Account-Assignment/README.md

 # Bank Account Assignment ACS-1111

-Using Object-Oriented Programming (OOP) concepts, created a class with different methods and attributes to simulate a bank account.
+Using Object-Oriented Programming (OOP) concepts in python, created a class with different methods and attributes to simulate a bank account.

 ## Description